LukeGrahamLandry/franca/devlog.md

 - making reading via fuse as a vfs object was easy. write is harder. err=9. tried doing FLUSH+FSYNC+CLOSE+FORGET after, didn't help. was because i was putting the ACCMODE in OpenIn.open_flags instead of OpenIn.flags.
+- i think lseek doesn't do anything and im supposed to track the position myself? because you pass offset to read/write.
+- for baked fs, use a tree of directory handles instead of a hash map of file name/contents strings.
+- extract the path traversal from openat/fstatat, so fstatat calls openat then fstat, and openat walks the tree of directories one path segment at a time.

 ## (Nov 21)